MiklosPathy/OpenLaptop/README.md

 # Goals

-Build/develop and maintain your laptop, as you do with your desktop computer.
+- Build/develop and maintain your laptop, as you do with your desktop computer.
+- The baseline size factor somewhere around Lenovo T520/W520 (The last known useable laptop in history.)
+- Daily useable computer.
+So: Up to date x86 architecture, Windows.

 Project ceases: If laptop manufacturers starts to build laptops again with _keyboards_, not with randomly placed buttons.